Bookworm-project/BookwormDB/README.md

 A quick walkthrough is included below: other documentation is at [bookworm.culturomics.org]() and in a [Bookworm Manual](http://bmschmidt.github.io/Presidio) on this repository (editable as the gh-pages branch here).

-Which version to use
+Releases
 ---------------------

-The "master" branch is more backwards-compatible, but the "dev" branch tends to be significantly faster both for creation and for querying.
-"Master" exists primarily as an internal scheme to support legacy installations; there has not been a "stable" release to date, so neither is guaranteed to be more stable than the other.
-Most new installations should use "dev."
+The "master" branch is under continuous development: it's likely to be faster and incorporate the latest bugfixes, but will also tend to incorporate the latest bugs.
+The most recent tagged version (currently 0.3 alpha) may be a good replacement.

 ## Related projects